adam-solon/Zhou-et-al_in-preparation/README.md

 2) bacterial_communities which computes relative abundances of 16S SSU rRNA gene amplicons and displays those values in stacked bar graphs.

-These analyses are one component (characterization) of the overall study modelling seasonal processes of soils at different stages of succession in a glacial forefield on the Archipeligo of Svalbard.
+These analyses are one component (characterization) of the overall study modelling seasonal processes of soils at different stages of succession in a glacial forefield on the Archipelago of Svalbard.